-Strength and organization of the Army, Air Force and Navy of the Netherlands in Europe in May 1940.
+Strength and organization of the Army, Air Force and Navy of the Netherlands in Europe at the time of the German invasion in May 1940.

 During World War One Holland’s neutrality had been respected and during the inter-war years her government saw fit to reduce spending to an absolute minimum.

 Germany’s warlike stance, and warnings from well-informed sources failed to alert the Dutch government to the strong possibility that this time her neutrality would be violated.
 Thus, it was not until April 1940 that the Dutch armed forces were mobilized.
 Some German officers who had misgivings about invading a neutral country informed the Dutch of the exact date of the invasion, and Dutch forces were placed on an alert from early morning on 10 May 1940.
 Despite the warning and many valiant acts of self-sacrifice, the German invasion was over in five days and Holland was forced to capitulate.
 After the war the Dutch command was blamed for this poor performance, but in fact there was little the Dutch could have done in the circumstances.
 The German High Command was impressed by the tenacity of the Dutch Army but it had neither the equipment, nor the appropriate training and experience to put up much more than a token resistance against the invading forces.